nickbalestra/node-js-code-test/README.md

 Robot Wars
 =================

+## Install ##

+Install npm dependencies:

+`$ npm i`

+Start the API server (by default it will listen at 127.0.0.1, port 3000):

+`node server.js` or `nodemon server.js`

+- The endpoint is `/robotwars`
+- The query format should be ?data='5 5\n1 2 N\nLMLMLMLMM\n3 3 E\nMMRMMRMRRM
+- The response will be in json format, containing a multiline string representing final coordinates and headings of each robot passed to the API

+For testing purpose you can use the following curl comand:

+`curl -X GET 127.0.0.1:3000/robotwars\?data=5%205%0A1%202%20N%0ALMLMLMLMM%0A3%203%20E%0AMMRMMRMRRM`

 ## Context ##

 A fleet of hand built robots are due to engage in battle for the annual “Robot Wars” competition.
 Each robot will be placed within a rectangular battle arena and will navigate their way around the arena using a built in computer system.